DataDog/go-profiler-notes/stack-traces.md

+🚧 This note is still work in progress, please come back later! 🚧

 This document was last updated for `go1.16` but probably still applies to older/newer versions for the most parts.

 # Stack Traces in Go